What is 9-1-1 service?

 Calls made to 9-1-1 (like all calls from a mobile device) are affected by the signal strength in your location.
 For example, your call to 9-1-1 may be affected if the call is placed from a covered or underground location.
 9-1-1 service won't work during network outages, including during planned hardware or software upgrades.

-In addition, 9-1-1 services aren't available in some areas such as the Northwest Territories and Nunavut.
+In addition, 9-1-1 services aren't available in some areas such as Nunavut.

 Provincial Basic 9-1-1 service is provided in most Virgin Mobile coverage areas in Newfoundland and Labrador and the Yukon.